 We were then treated to a demonstration of the many booby trap devices employed against the GIs.
 Not nice to think about falling into them and they were not always meant to be lethal.
 A little later on after seeing how the Vietcong lived and worked in the tunnels.
 There was as many as 8000 living there, only coming out at night to relax or attack the enemy.
 There was a hospital, kitchens, laundry etc. all down there to make it a little underground town.
 Amazing, especially if you see the size of the tunnels and rooms.
-They even melted down the shrapnel from the bombs dropped on them to make the barbs for the booby traps as well making their own versions of landmines from unexploded bombs.
+They even melted down the shrapnel from the bombs dropped on them to make the barbs for the booby traps as well as making their versions of landmines from unexploded bombs.

 The highlight was going through the tunnels.
 What a squeeze!
 It was fortunate that none of our group was on the large size or someone would have got stuck.
 As it was, because of Sue’s broken wrist, she hasn’t the strength in her left hand yet, in one underground section where we had to squeeze around a bend and then over a ledge she couldn’t pull herself through.
 Luckily, I was at the back of the group and behind her, so a gentle push managed to get her eased up into the next section.
 She didn’t complain about being man-handled!

 Afterwards, we had a Vietcong meal.
 Tapioca root and tea, the root had been boiled for half an hour and to make it tasty we had a small bowl of spices, otherwise, it didn’t have much taste, though was palatable.
 Our guide mentioned that after the war he was arrested when he tried to escape the country as one of the ‘Boat People’, he spent 6 months in a Hanoi prison and had nothing but Tapioca to eat, so it brought back memories for him.